Information concerning students with special educational needs and/or disabilities 2020-21

 - Students with permanent physical disabilities are assessed for cost effective assistive technology to improve their independence and progress.
 The impact and effectiveness of provision is monitored with input from all stakeholders, by the SENCo and adjustments made as required.

 - Students with acquired injuries are provided with laptops and lift keys as required to minimise the impact of those injuries on their progress during recovery.

-- Students whose SEND may affect their ability to access or complete examinations under normal conditions will be assessed for Exam Access Arrangements by a trained TA who will liaise with staff and the Exams Officers to ensure that barriers to success are minimised or removed.
+- Students whose SEND may affect their ability to access or complete examinations under normal conditions will be assessed for Exam Access Arrangements.
+The allocated provision will form part of their Provision Plan so that it becomes a normal part of their learning routine.

 Emotional and Mental Health Issues

-- For many students at some point in their education they require support for emotional or mental health issues which may impact on their ability to make good progress in school.
-The SEND and Pastoral teams work together with the student and their families, to facilitate the provision of appropriate support either by referral to external agencies such as CAMHs or DASH or by referral to Counselling within The Academy.
+For many students at some point in their education they require support for emotional or mental health issues which may impact on their ability to make good progress in school.
+The SEND and Pastoral teams work together with the student and their families, to facilitate the provision of appropriate support either by referral to external agencies such as CAMHs or DASH.

 The Academy ‘Accessibility Plan’ complies with paragraph 3 of schedule 10 to the Equality Act 2010 and can be found here.